 When we’re asked how many calories beer contains, it’s not a simple answer.
-Depending on the beer, one may have as few as 85 calories, or as many as 300 calories.
+Depending on the beer, a 12 oz. serving can have as few as 85 calories, or as many as 300 calories.
 So how can you tell the difference?

 The simplest way to get a feel for how many calories you’ll find in a particular beer: how big is the pour size, and what is the beer’s ABV (alcohol by volume).

 By definition, calories measure the energy value of food.
 Basically, the amount of calories tells us: “if you consume this thing, it will take this much exercise to use it all up.”
 What most people aren’t familiar with is the fact that alcohol itself has calories.
 A shot of whiskey will have far more calories than a shot-sized portion of beer.
 This is because that same portion of whiskey has far more alcohol in it than the same portion of beer.
 A typical pour of wine will generally have more calories than a wine-sized portion of beer.
 We say “generally” because wine tends to be 12% ABV and higher, while the majority of beers fall between 4-8% ABV.
 However some styles of beer—like imperial stouts or barleywines—can climb up to 14% ABV, rivaling wine.

 This is why we can’t say that “all beer has exactly this many calories.”
 A 3.5% ABV saison will have many fewer calories than most other alcoholic drinks.
 But when you have a 16 fl. oz. pour of a 9% ABV double IPA, that will have a significant amount of calories—upwards of 350.
 This is due to the beer’s higher alcohol content, increased residual sugar, and higher carbs.